 At Congregation Beth Israel, we share interests and build community.

 “Who occupies himself with the needs of the community is as though he occupies himself with Torah.”
 Talmud Yerushalmi, Berakhot.
-Our Caring Community is made up of congregants who want to bring blessings into their community by providing support in times of joy, sadness, need and celebration.
-Our Caring mensches deliver meals, make calls to check in, provide rides, visit homebound congregants, attend shivahs and deliver matzah ball soup to support and sustain our membership.
+Our Caring Community is made up of congregants who want to bring blessings into our community by providing support in times of joy, sadness, need and celebration.Our Caring mensches deliver meals and challah, make calls and visits to check in, provide rides, visit homebound congregants, deliver shivah trays and soup to support and sustain our membership.
 We send cards and greetings to celebrate special anniversaries, birthdays and milestones and messages of condolence to families who have experienced a loss.
-Special gifts are given to welcome new babies and new families into the community.
-Sweet ice cream mazel tov’s are sent to B’nai Mitzvah celebrants and care packages are sent to first year college students to mark their learning and achievements.
-The Caring team and the mitzvot they perform are about being the threads which connect us, strengthen us, and create the beautiful fabric which is our Congregation Beth Israel Community.
-If you would like to be part of this amazing group of volunteers or if you would like to be part of creating new ways to connect and strengthen our community, we NEED you!!!
-Please call or write Rabbi Tami at Caring@cbict.org.
+Special gifts are given to welcome new babies into the community.
+Sweet ice cream mazel tov’s are sent to B’nai Mitzvah celebrants and care packages are sent to 1st, 2nd, and 3rd year college students to mark their learning and achievements and to connect them with their spiritual home.The Caring team and the mitzvot they perform are about being the threads which connect us, strengthen us, and create the beautiful fabric which is our Congregation Beth Israel Community.
+If you would like to be part of this amazing group of volunteers or if you would like to be part of creating new ways to connect and strengthen our community, WE NEED YOU!!!
+For more information, please contact Tami at Caring@CBICT.org.

 Pride was created to support and connect Jewish LGBTQ+ members (and their significant others of any faith) through holiday celebrations, social events and advocacy.
 We are committed to being a spiritual home for all LGBTQ+ Jews.
 CBI embraces LGBTQ+ Jews no matter where they are on the many spectrums of identity and love.
 Pride events include an annual Pride Shabbat service and flag raising, typically in June during Pride month, Pride Night in the Sukkah during Sukkot, and a Chanukah Pride Event with special treats and the lighting of the menorah.
 Pride advocates to protect the civil rights of all LGBTQ+ people and is a part of CBI's Social Justice Coordinating Committee.
 Events are listed on our calendar at cbict.org/calendar, in our weekly e-newsletter Chai Lights and in our bi-monthly Bulletin.
 To learn more or simply to connect with Pride, email PRIDE@cbict.org.